freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 Contact: Konstantin Belousov, <kib@FreeBSD.org>

-Support for SMAP, which stands for supervisor-mode access prevention, was added to amd64 kernels.
-SMAP makes faulting any access from the supervisor mode to the pages accessible to user mode, unless the
-%eflags.AC bit is set.
+Support for SMAP (Supervisor-Mode Access Prevention), has been added to the amd64 kernel.
+The SMAP feature makes any access from the supervisor mode to the pages accessible to user mode cause a fault, unless the %eflags.AC bit is set at the time of the access.

-SMAP implementation uses the ifunc framework to avoid checking for the SMAP capability of hardware on each call for the copyout(9) and other functions.
+The SMAP implementation uses the ifunc framework to avoid checking for the SMAP capability of hardware on each call to copyout(9) and other functions.

-On amd64, we have the common address space between kernel and user.
-Enabling SMAP virtually splits the it into two disjoint address spaces, providing relatively low-overhead way of catching direct accesses from kernel to usermode, without using the copyout(9) family of functions.
+In the amd64 architecture, FreeBSD has a common address space between the kernel space and user space.
+Enabling SMAP virtually splits the shared address space into two disjoint address spaces, which have different access criteria.
+This splitting of the address space provides a relatively low-overhead way of catching direct accesses from kernel to usermode, when not using the copyout(9) family of functions.
+The copyout(9) family of functions are permitted direct access to user space.
+And direct access from kernel mode to user address space that isn't performed through the copyout(9) family of functions indicates a potential programming error.

-It is interesting that not much bugs were found in our kernel after the SMAP was enabled.
-One issue existed in the pci(9) user driver.
-On the other hand, at least two ports, VBox and acpi_call, appeared to access userspace in unsafe manner.
+It is interesting that very few bugs were found in the FreeBSD kernel after the SMAP feature was enabled.
+One issue that was identified existed in the pci(9) user driver.
+Enabling the SMAP feature identified at least two ports, VBox and acpi_call, which appeared to access userspace in an unsafe manner.

 Sponsor: The FreeBSD Foundation